techmagic-team/haar-training/README.md

 -numNeg 600 -w 80 -h 40 -mode ALL -precalcValBufSize 1024\
 -precalcIdxBufSize 1024`

-If you want to train it faster, configure feature type option with LBP (NOTE: results will be not so ggod as with regular training):
+If you want to train it faster, configure feature type option with LBP (NB! results will be not so ggod as with regular training: 20-30% lower accuracy, x-times faster):

 `opencv_traincascade -data classifier -vec samples.vec -bg negatives.txt\
 -numStages 20 -minHitRate 0.999 -maxFalseAlarmRate 0.5 -numPos 1000\